peterampazzo/dtu-02805-website/src/content/network-1.md

 _Pitbull_ is an American singer who is especially known for featuring in other artists singles.
 In fact _Billboard_ considers him _"the king of collaborations"_ [[ ref ]](https://www.billboard.com/articles/columns/pop/8550769/pitbull-weirdest-collaborations-blake-shelton-michael-jackson).

-As an example, the network of the artists the _Pitbull_ collaborates is visualized.
+As an example, the subnetwork of _Pitbull_ is visualized.
 For comparison, similar networks are also visualized for other well-known artists.